Historical Football Kits

 Background

-In 1887 the curate of St Peter’s Church formed Barnsley St Peter’s FC.
-The team won support from outside the parish and went on to compete in the Sheffield & District League in 1890 before joining the Midland League in 1895.
+St Peter's won support from outside the parish and went on to compete in the Sheffield & District League in barnsley fc crest 1910 fa cup final1890 before joining the Midland League in 1895.
 In 1897 the club dropped its association with the church and as Barnsley FC, applied to join the Football League when the Second Division was enlarged.
 They were successful and joined Glossop and New Brighton in the expanded division.
+The visitors for Barnsley's opening game in the football league were Loughborough Town, who arrived with their usual blue and white striped shirts forcing Barnsley to change into a set of red jerseys.
+The Yorkshire side won 9-0 and have retained red tops ever since.

 Sources